An Introduction to Smart Heating Control

 Nest 3rd Generation Learning Thermostat with Heatlink

-If the installation is using the wiring from your old thermostat it is a relatively straight forward job to install.
-Otherwise you may need a stand costing another £35.
-Included with the thermostat there is a second box called Heatlink which wires into your boiler and installation should not be attempted by anyone who isn't a professional Nest Pro certified installer.
+If the installation is using the existing wiring from your old thermostat it is a relatively straight forward job to install.
+Otherwise, you may need a stand costing another £35.
+Included with the thermostat there is a second box called Heatlink which wires into your boiler.
+Installation should not be attempted by anyone who isn't a professional Nest Pro certified installer.
+Installation will cost about £100.

-A Honeywell evohome multi zone starts at around £400 and goes up depending on the number of zones you have.
-For an average home you’re probably looking at around £800-£1200 or more.
-It is a significant investment but if you’re looking at pay back periods it should pay for itself in 2 years.
-What you can’t quantify is the benefits in comfort and control.
+A Honeywell evohome multi-zone system starts at around £600 and goes up depending on the number of zones you have.
+For an average home you’re probably looking at around £800-£1500 including installation.
+However, in larger homes expect to pay over £2000.
+It is a significant investment but if you’re looking at payback it should pay for itself in 2 years which still makes it one of the best home improvement investments you can make.
+What you can’t quantify is the outstanding benefits to lifestyle in comfort and control.

-The Honeywell can take several hours to install and requires a lot more wiring to your boiler and hot water tank (if you have one).
-It also takes a while to name each valve and set-up correctly.
-Installation will start around £200 and increase depending on how complicated the system is.
+The Honeywell Evohome can take several hours to install and requires a lot more wiring to your boiler, hot water tank (if you have one) and UFH manifolds.

 Return on Investment

-Trying to quantify how much you will save and therefore what you can expect as a return on your investment is dependent on so many variables that no one will be the same.
+Trying to quantify how much you will save and therefore what you can expect as a return on your investment is dependent on many variables.
 However, with 79% of your energy going on heating and hot water the savings can be quite significant.

-A smart thermostat will typically pay for itself in 2-3 years and sometimes less.
-This makes it about the best investment you can make in home energy efficiency.
+A single-zone or multi-zone smart thermostat will typically pay for itself in 2-3 years and sometimes less.
+This makes it about the best investment you can make for home energy efficiency.

 Other energy efficiency investments: